 The diagram above shows the range of people and organisations who are involved in PSPs.
 The JLA Adviser, the PSP Lead and the PSP Project Coordinator are central to the process.
 It is essential to reach out to partners and the patients, carers and clinicians affected by the health topic being considered.

-Partners should be organisations or interest groups which represent the following:
+Partners should be organisations or interest groups that represent the following:

-- people who have, have had, or are at risk of the health problem
+- people who have had experience of the health area in question

 They may therefore include: